JuanVitorFreitas/boticario-test-case/README.md

 ## Description

-This is a repository for a test at Grupo Boticário.
+This is a repository for a tryout at Grupo Boticário.

 ## Installation